tytydraco/yessleep/out/My_best_friend_is_obsessed_with_The_27_Club.md

 I started to cry.
 I felt so weak, so powerless.
 But I think the worst thing of all was that Charlie was my friend.
-We’d be estranged for years, but he was my friend.
+We’d been estranged for years, but he was my friend.